Guide to Finger Taping for Climbers

 Tape we recommend: Leukotape

-To buddy tape, take a piece of tape about 15-20 cm in length.
-Squeeze two fingers being taped together, and wrap together above the joint.
-Repeat the same thing with a separate piece of tape below the joint, so that the knuckles can still bend but fingers are stuck together.
+To buddy tape, take a 15-20 cm length of tape.
+Squeeze the two fingers being taped together and wrap tape above the joint.
+Repeat this with a separate piece of tape below the joint, ensuring the knuckles can still bend while the fingers remain side by side.

-Remember taping is not a replacement for rest, physical therapy, and/or corrective exercises for finger injuries.
-Also, skin irritation can occur if the tape is not changed regularly[3].
-If you do have a finger injury, reach out and schedule an appointment with us so that we can help to diagnose and safely guide your finger rehab to ensure you return to climbing strong at the appropriate time!
+Remember that taping is not a substitute for rest, physical therapy, and corrective exercises for finger injuries.
+Skin irritation can occur if the tape is not changed regularly.
+If you experience a finger injury, please reach out and schedule an appointment with us.
+We can help diagnose and guide your finger rehab, ensuring a strong return to climbing at the appropriate time!